Update: CrazyGames.com has put together a comprehensive article, comparing Apex Legends' Twitch viewership with other major games on the platform.

 If we disregard League Of Legends publisher Riot Games' channel, the top 10 streamers are Ninja, Shroud, TSM_Myth, Tfue, Summit1g, Tim The Tatman, Dakotaz, tsm_daequan, Dr Disrespect and Dr Lupo.

-Since Apex Legends launched, nine out of these top ten streamers has played it.
+Since Apex Legends launched, nine out of these top ten streamers have played it.

 Only Tfue has stuck with Fortnite and resisted temptation.
 Ninja, Summit1g, Tim The Tatman, and Dr Disrespect have played Apex pretty much solidly since launch.
 Shroud took a brief break for a Counter-Strike: Go tournament, then went back to Apex, while TSM_Myth and Dakotaz both mixed in a few games of Fortnite.
 Dr Lupo played both Fortnite and Apex as well as Dungeons and Dragons.
 Finally, tsm_daequan was the only one of the nine to really mix it up, playing Far Cry: New Dawn, Apex Legends, The Division 2’s Private Beta and Fortnite.